 Tim has published over 150 papers and articles, and was editor of the JKMRC ‘Blue Book’ on comminution (1996) and the 7th Edition of Wills’ Mineral Processing Technology (2006).
 He has delivered professional development courses on Statistics for Mineral Engineers around the world for over 20 years, and has recently published a book on the subject.
 He is a member of the Editorial Board of Minerals Engineering journal, founding board member of CEEC International, and a Fellow of the AusIMM.

 Tim is a recipient of the IOM3 Futer Medal (2009), the AusIMM President’s Award (2011), and the AusIMM Sir Willis Connolly Memorial Medal (2015).
 He was the AusIMM Delprat Distinguished lecturer in 2016.

 "I have attended a number of MEI conferences in the past.
 This [Physical Separation '13] was one of the best.
 Very high quality presentations with good discussion.
 The chairpersons were particularly good at promoting discussion."

 Chris Pickles, Robert M Buchan Department of Mining,Queen’s University, Canada

 Read the conference reports from past Physical Separation conferences, and check out the technical programmes and delegate lists too:

 "Physical Separation 09 was my first professional international conference which was held in a very unique friendly atmosphere.
 In amazing sessions, I got a great amount of important insights and useful information.
 I impatiently look forward to take part in another MEI conference next year."

 CONTINUING PROFESSIONAL DEVELOPMENT

-Physical Separation '17 is certified for Continuing Professional Development.
+Physical Separation '17 was certified for Continuing Professional Development.